geomagpy/IMBOT/README.md

 Uploading the data file again and checking its size will most likely solve this issue.
 In one case, indications for many duplicates are found within the file structure for a few months.
 Overall, all submissions have been carefully prepared and submitted data generally is of high quality.

-### 5.3.
-Homogenizing submitted one-second data products

-Conversion of data sets to step 2.
-Show that data content is identical, show comparison of header information.

 Table with all results for appendix